 - Formerly known as Disability Support Services, the office changed the name to reflect the philosophy of putting people first.
 The emphasis is on the accessibility of the environment rather than the individual.

-- Over 650 student are registered with the office.
+- Over 650 students are registered with the office.

 - The office hosted the 7th annual "K-State For All: Disability Awareness Week"

-- Received and processed a record number of applications for admission
+- Admissions received and processed a record number of applications for admission in 2014.

-- In 2014, the majority of students in their first four years of undergraduate education will have taken some sort of alcohol/sexual safety training through at least one media; a significant portion will have had the message in two forms (online and in person)
+- In 2015, all students in their first four years of undergraduate education took an alcohol/sexual safety training course online; a significant portion have had the message in two forms (online and in person)